First choice for quality and value

 We also collect donated furniture and electrical items free of charge.

 All our soft furnishings comply with current fire regulations.
-We accept donations of electrical items but not televisions.
-All our electrical goods are safety tested before they leave our warehouse.
+We accept donations of electrical items but not cookers, washing machines or microwaves.
+All our electrical goods are safety tested before they leave our stores.

 The money we raise is reinvested back into the projects to cover costs and to fund other community projects.